Tour-of-Teamrespawn/.github/profile/README.md

 ### Initialise Git for your mission

-Open PowerShell (can use VS Code integrated powershell terminal or default blue one) and run the below
+Open PowerShell (can use VS Code integrated powershell terminal or default blue one) and run the below, making sure to:

-NOTE: Replace mission name as appropriate
+- Ensure the $MissionFolderRoot actually points to the right folder and there is no trailing "\"
-NOTE: Ensure there is no trailing "\" for $MissionFolderRoot
+- Replace mission name as appropriate for your mission
-NOTE: Make sure the $MissionFolderName does not have a version in!
+- Ensure the $MissionFolderName does not have a version in!
 Be sure to leave the world name as it is (otherwise the ARMA editor will break)

 ```powershell
 $MissionFolderRoot = 'C:\Users\my_windows_username\Documents\Arma 3 - Other Profiles\my_arma_username\missions'